sfeltner-godaddy/rr-streamlining/README.md

       AwsST01005 --> AwsData000  %% Gating questions on Service Tier 0/1

       %% AWS Data
-      AwsData000{"Do you handle, process or store data in your service?"}
+      AwsData000{"Do you process or store data in your service?"}
       AwsData000 -->|Yes| AwsData402
       AwsData000 ---->|No| AwsWeb000
       AwsData402{"For what purposes is data moved from Prod to Non-Prod environments?"}